 Delivery Schema – the manner by which the course material is presented to a student, including the amount of classroom time, mentoring time and/or online modules.

 IASSC Certification Examination – an examination given to a candidate seeking Certification by IASSC.

-IASSC Marks – the badges, logos and other IASSC trademarked symbols provided to the ATO, ADP, ACP, or ATA for use in displaying their accredited status. http://www.iassc.org/marks-usage-policy/
+IASSC Marks – the badges, logos and other IASSC trademarked symbols provided to the ATO, ADP, ACP, or ATA for use in displaying their accredited status in accordance with the policy located at http://iassc.org/marks-usage-policy/.

-IASSC Marks Usage Policy – the terms and conditions to which the Member agrees relative to the usage and display of the IASSC Marks.
+IASSC Marks Usage Policy – the terms and conditions, located at http://iassc.org/marks-usage-policy/, to which the Member agrees relative to the usage and display of the IASSC Marks.